nghiant3223/handbook/base/os/main_memory.md

 ![Segmentation hardware](images/segmentation_hardware.png)

-Although the programmer can now refer to objects in the program by a two-dimensional address (segment name and offset), the actual physical memory is still, of course, a onedimensional sequence of bytes.
+Although the programmer can now refer to objects in the program by a two-dimensional address (segment name and offset), the actual physical memory is still, of course, a one dimensional sequence of bytes.
 Thus, we must define an implementation to map two-dimensional programmer-defined addresses into one-dimensional physical addresses.
 This mapping is effected by a segment table.
 Each entry in the segment table has a segment base and a segment limit.
 The segment base contains the starting physical address where the segment resides in memory, and the segment limit specifies the length of the segment.

 Segmentation can lead to external fragmentation.
 [Why?](https://www.quora.com/How-external-fragmentation-is-possible-in-memory-management-using-Segmentation-scheme-in-OS)